XJoseAntonioX/XJoseAntonioX/README.md

 🛒 Smart planogram tool

-**Visualize, hear and read a complete guide on how to arrange products given a planogram: a csv file with locations of each product in rack, to workers in order to reduce margin of error when placing them.**
+**Visualize, hear and read a complete guide on how to arrange products given a planogram: a csv file with locations of each product in rack, to workers in order to reduce margin of error at the moment of placing them.**

 ⚙️ Technologies:
 - [![Microsoft Azure](https://img.shields.io/badge/Azure-0078D4?logo=microsoft-azure&logoColor=white&style=for-the-badge)]()